DonKracho/ESPHome-external-component-for-iPixel-ble-devices/docs/IPIXEL_COMMANDS_DEMYSTIFIED.md

   uint8_t  language;                    // byte 8 language set in the app (0 = english)
 };
 ```
-Setting the time replies a notification of 11 bytes length (e.g. 0B.00.01.80.84.03.30.00.00.01.00)
+Setting the time replies a notification of 11 bytes length (e.g. 0B.00.01.80.**84**.03.30.00.00.01.00)\
 The fifth byte is a encoded display size (e.g. 84 stands for 16x96).
 The other bytes look toke the time and language set with the commad.

 ### Get Firmware Versions
-After the iPixel App connected to the device it sends the current time (notifies some diaplay characteristics)
-and then this version getter two times.
+After the iPixel App connected to the device it sends the current time and then this firmware version getter two times.\
 **Return:** a 12 byte acknowledge notification with firmware versions in byte 5 to 12.

 ```